 Food Safety Helpline Experts replied to the following queries:

 Question: I understand that FSSAI license is required for Tea Trading.
-If we have the FSSAI license for the tea, can we sell it from our retail outlets directly by weight (weighing in front of customers) instead of individual packing of 50/100/200 gm..
-If required, the teas can stored in big Jars/big fancy cans…. having FSSAI logo/ MRP/ manufacturing and expiry dates.
+If we have the FSSAI license for the tea, can we sell it from our retail outlets directly by weight (weighing in front of customers) instead of individual packing of 50/100/200 gm.
+If required, the teas can store in big Jars/big fancy cans…. having FSSAI logo/ MRP/ manufacturing and expiry dates.

-Answer: There are no restrictions on selling Tea in loose form, however retail premises should be licensed from the food authority and you need to follow the conditions of the license.
-If you are selling tea in prepackaged form then you have to comply with all the labelling guidelines as discussed under FSS (Packaging & Labelling) Regulations, 2011.
+Answer: There are no restrictions on selling Tea in loose form, however, retail premises should be licensed from the food authority and you need to follow the conditions of the license.
+If you are selling tea in prepackaged form then you have to comply with all the labeling guidelines as discussed under FSS (Packaging & Labelling) Regulations, 2011.

 You can use the below link for online license/registration